Behind the Nourishing Holiday Cena by Somos and Neutrogena

 Joined by 30 Latina influencers, creatives, and audience members, our sala was a space free from pestering, heteronormative questions like “¿y el novio?” and fatphobic remarks like “te ves mas gordita.”
 It was free from homophobia, anti-Blackness, and misogyny.
 It was what home should feel like: fun, affirming, cozy, and nourishing.

 In fact, nourishment was the talk of the evening.
 Somos Deputy Director Raquel Reichard gave a toast that encouraged guests to nourish themselves — including their mind, body, and spirit — and their communities throughout the night and into the new year.
-Then Neutrogena dermatologist Dr. Mara Weinstein Velez, MD, FAAD joined in and offered tips on how they could nourish their skin with a skin care routine.
+Then Neutrogena dermatologist Dr. Mara Weinstein Velez, MD, FAAD joined in and offered tips on how they could nourish their skin with a skincare routine.

-Later in the evening, the beloved self-care brand gifted all the girlies at the party a regalito: a bag filled with items they can use to build their skin care routines, including its Hydro Boost Hydrating Cleansing Gel, Hydro Boost+ Niacinamide Serum, Hydro Boost Gel Cream, Hydro Boost+ Caffeine Eye Cream, and Acne Blemish Patches.
+Later in the evening, the beloved skincare brand gifted all the girlies at the party a regalito: a bag filled with items they can use to build their skincare routines, including its Hydro Boost Hydrating Cleansing Gel, Hydro Boost+ Niacinamide Serum, Hydro Boost Gel Cream, Hydro Boost+ Caffeine Eye Cream, and Acne Blemish Patches.
 Even more, Neutrogena added in a pair of surprise earrings from the Latina-owned shop Azul Azul Designs.

 Amid chatter, laughter, and dancing, guests like Ashley Masse and Barbie Brignoni took photos at our Somos-Neutrogena photo installation, while attendees like Bembona and Jessica Torres wrote notitas de amor to the Somos team.